-- 3.2.1 Jurisdictional elements shall undergo a 60-day public comment period. - 3.2.2 Where the jurisdictional element was listed as under development, the jurisdictional element status may be updated from under development to under public comment where jurisdictional proponent submits a request to change the status to "under public comment" and submits the required documentation, as set out in Section 3.1.4 (noting that a second listing representation is not required).
-Verra shall undertake the relevant checks set out in the JNR Validation and Verification Process.
+- 3.2.1 Jurisdictional elements shall undergo a 60-day public comment period. - 3.2.2 When the jurisdictional proponent submits a request and uploads all of the required documentation, as set out in Section 3.1.4 (noting that a second listing representation is not required), Verra updates the jurisdictional element status from under development to stakeholder consultation (public comment period open).
+Verra undertakes the relevant checks set out in the JNR Validation and Verification Process. - 3.2.3 The public comment period shall only be initiated after a validation/verification body has been contracted and shall be completed before the validation/verification body issues its draft validation or verification report as set out in the JNR Validation and Verification Process.